BKDaugherty/Dots-And-Boxes-RestAPI/README.md

 different port if 7846 is not to your fancy.

 ### Tests
-To run my tests, simply 'run npm run start & npm run test' from the root directory, as the tests rely on the service being started.
+To run my tests, simply run 'npm run start & npm run test' from the root directory, as the tests rely on the service being started.
 After the tests have run, a report will be generated in the reports directory.
 Open it with 'open ./reports/DotsAndBoxesTestReport.html' from the root directory!